 When you take out car insurance, your insurers may offer you some additional cover options that you can use to supplement your policy for an extra cost.

-In this article, we go through some of the most common car insurance add-ons and extras, so that you can decide which ones are worth the money.
+In this article, we go through some of the most common car insurance add-ons and extras, to help you decide which ones, if any, are worth the money.

 Which car insurance extras are available?